constayush/Bugginator/README.md

 # 🚀 bugginator – Dev Issue Tracker for Teams & Projects

-TrackForge is a full-stack, scalable issue tracking system built for modern dev teams.
+Bugginator is a full-stack, scalable issue tracking system built for modern dev teams.
 From managing bugs and tasks to visualizing progress on a slick Kanban board – it's like Jira and GitHub Issues had a smarter baby.

 ## 🧩 Features